-Summer for me - and from what I can tell from your Intro thread responses - for many of you too - is all abut being outside.
-And I think we are all feeling the need to connect with nature even more keenly this year, having been stuck indoors for most of spring.
+Summer for me - and I'm sure it's similar for many of you too - is all abut being outside.
 Whether the great outdoors for you is the local park, woodland area, a flower field or your back garden - they can all be captured beautifully.

-And just like we did last week, I want to give you a shortcut approach that you can apply in a number of situations.
+And just like we did with the last few lessons, I want to give you a shortcut approach that you can apply in a number of situations.

 But before we dive in, I want to talk to you about a specific challenge:

-Challenge: The kids don't appreciate the great outdoors quite the way we do.
-Anyone who's ever plonked a child in a flower field and immediately though - wait, what now? as your child compained about the bees, refused to smell that flower or pose nicely.
+Here is a problem: : The kids don't appreciate the great outdoors quite the way we do.
+Anyone who's ever plonked a child in a flower field and immediately though - wait, what now? as your child compained about the bees, refused to smell that flower or pose nicely - knows exactly what I'm talking about.

 Freeflow vs Posed vs Directed / Encouraged interaction